The Yellow Project

 Playing with Fire - June 2025

-The color of most of the grilled fabrics because deeper and darker.
+The color of most of the grilled fabrics became deeper and darker.

 Cooking Color - June 2025